 When the plastic windows are not in use they remain rolled up at the base of the stroller.
 In their place is a mesh that allows air to freely flow through the jogging stroller without insects and bugs bothering your baby.
 The front mesh can even be taken down to provide your baby with an unobstructed view of the road ahead.

-An included extra is the ‘First Year of Life’ Accessories.
+Unlike the Thule Urban Glide models, this baby jogger has an included extra: the ‘First Year of Life’ Accessories.
 While other jogging strollers can only be used after your baby hits 4 months; the Chinook Chariot can be used from the day your baby is born (although chances are you wont feel like jogging the day you have given birth).